jordanHS/BetterDoctorFinder/README.md

 * Clone repo to desktop
 * Install node
 * Create .env file and store API key
-* Build node
+* Build webpack
 * Use npm start to open live site from command line

 ## Known Bugs

-Incomplete- need to add functionality for search query.
+Incomplete- need to add functionality for search query"

 ## Support and contact details